blizzrdof77/wp-admin-ui-customize/readme.txt

 * Added some variables.
 * Fixed bug : Error to does not exist sub menu in the side menu settings.
 * WordPress 3.6 compatibility
+* Added meta box other than the default.

 = 1.3 =
 * Came to be able to use the various variables.